giuliacencetti/Infection_pattern/README.md

 We then simulate three contagion models (simple, simplicial and threshold) on the static weighted networks and hypergraphs.
 For each model we analyze the results and finally we compare the results obtained for the three different models.

 # Simple model:
-The code for simple contagion is in the folders "Simple_model" and "Simple_model_pack".
+The code for simple contagion is in the folders `Simple_model` and `Simple_model_pack`.

 ## Simple_model_pack:

 contains a simplified version of the code used in https://github.com/diegocontr/EpidemicSimulation to simulate simple contagion with R-calibrated betas.

-To generate simulation data, execute the following scripts:
+First the folder `SimResults/{DATASET}` should be created, it is where the results will be saved.
+Then to generate simulation data, execute the following scripts:

 `python 01_sistematic_simulation_altmodel.py --disease {MODEL} --tauE {tauE} --tauI {tauI} --pvar {MARKOVIAN} --Nruns 1000 --R0fit {R0} --data {DATASET} --folder SimResults/{DATASET} --label {NAME}_ --modelname {NAME}`

 Here's what each parameter represents: